bfishadow/homebridge-laser-egg/readme.md

 # homebridge-laser-egg
 ## About
-This is a Homebridge plugin to add HomeKit support to the first generation Laser Egg air quality monitors.
+This is a [https://github.com/nfarina/homebridge](Homebridge) plugin to add HomeKit support to the first generation Laser Egg air quality monitors.

 Laser Egg is a sleek AQI monitor.
 However the 1st gen Laser Eggs don’t have HomeKit support, while the newer model does.
 This plugin will save some money if you don’t need more features but the HomeKit integration.

-This plugin was inspired by [https://github.com/ToddGreenfield/homebridge-airnow](https://github.com/ToddGreenfield/homebridge-airnow), a plugin which fetch data through API.
+This plugin was inspired by [https://github.com/ToddGreenfield/homebridge-airnow](github.com/ToddGreenfield/homebridge-airnow), a plugin which fetch data through API.
 The Laser Egg doesn’t have an API.
 Yet we analyzed the iOS app traffic and find the data points.
 These data, however, are not encrypted.

-@Ohdarling contributed all the codes. @bfishadow found the data source and wrote this readme.
+[https://twitter.com/ohdarling88](@ohdarling88) contributed all the codes. [https://twitter.com/bfishadow](@bfishadow) found the data source and wrote this readme.

 ## Usage
 1. Install this plugin by `npm install -g homebridge-laser-egg`